AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * In a zoomable image, using the shortcut keys ('+', '-') or 'Esc' key traps the screen readers focus (CQ-4290719).

-* When a user clicks on the form mode shortcut key ('F'), the screen reader does not map the label of the Embed Size menu button present in the Get Embed code dialog box (CQ-4290929).
+* When a user clicks on the form mode shortcut key ('F'), the screen reader does not map the label of the [!UICONTROL Embed Size] menu button present in the [!UICONTROL Get Embed] code dialog box (CQ-4290929).

 * When using keyboard navigation to open the email link popup window, the error suggestions displayed on the user interface for the 'To' and 'From' fields are not descriptive (CQ-4290930).